 The lemon-yellow background is representative of the Library Science discipline.
 The Library's faculty and staff have served all academic areas of the University since its founding in 1851.
 Collections and services include a variety of print, audiovisual and electronic resources.
 Original papers and sketches of materials relating to the Gold Rush along with many other special collections are a primary attraction for researchers from around the world.

 The pink field is the accepted color for all disciplines relating to music.
 The Conservatory is the oldest university affiliated conservatory in the West.
 It was founded in 1878.

 Dugoni School Of Dentistry

 The lilac colors of Dentistry form the field for this banner.
 Founded in 1896, The school programs have three cornerstones: education, research and service.
-In 2004, the School was named in honor of a beloved Dean, Arthur A. Dugoni, who remains an active volunteer, philanthropist and champion for the school.
+In 2004, the School was named in honor of a beloved Dean, Arthur A. Dugoni, who was an active volunteer, philanthropist and champion for the school.

 McGeorge School Of Law

 Purple is the traditional color of law and in Elizabethan times it represented nobility and luxury and remains symbolic of power and ambition.
 Studies show that people also associate purple with wisdom, dignity, independence, and creativity.
 Founded in 1924, McGeorge became a part of University of the Pacific in 1966.